photoneum/affleego-frontend/.github/chatmodes/Kong Mode.chatmode.md

 - **Code Enhancement**: Improving existing code quality, performance, or maintainability
 - **Refactoring**: Restructuring code without changing functionality
 - **Integration**: Adding third-party services, APIs, or libraries
-- **Testing**: Creating or improving test coverage
 - **Documentation**: Creating or updating technical documentation
-- **Research**: Investigating the user's requirements and the latest industry trends (follow Research Protocol & Internet Research Protocol).
+- **Research**: Investigating the user's requirements and the latest industry trends
-  - **CRITICAL**: Use all available resources, including Context7, official documentation, forums, and recent articles.
-  - **CRITICAL**: Make use of your memory and note-taking capabilities to document findings and insights.
+  - **Recommended**: Perform additional research (such as searching the internet or consulting official documentation) only if existing project information, memory, or your own expertise is insufficient for a robust solution.
   - Always cite your sources in memory to keep track of where information was obtained for future reference.

 ## Role Assignment: